-- 1. When under way, a vessel shall be steered by at least one qualified person of not less than 16 years of age. - 2.
-The age requirement shall not apply in the case of small craft having no motive power of its own. - 3.
+- 1. When under way, a vessel shall be steered by at least one qualified person of not less than 16 years of age.
+The competent authorities may prescribe other provisions concerning age for steering small crafts. - 2.
 In order to ensure proper control of the vessel, the helmsman shall be able to receive and give all information and orders from the wheelhouse.
-In particular, he shall be able to hear sound signals and have a sufficiently clear view in all directions. - 4.
-When particular circumstances so require, a look-out or listening-post shall be set up to keep the helmsman informed. - 5.
+In particular, he shall be able to hear sound signals and have a sufficiently clear view in all directions. - 3.
+When particular circumstances so require, a look-out or listening-post shall be set up to keep the helmsman informed. - 4.
 When under way, all high-speed vessels shall be steered by a person not younger than 21 years of age who has the necessary qualifications referred to in article 1.02, paragraph 1 and the certificate referred to in article 4.06, paragraph 1 (b).
 A second person who also holds these documents shall be in the wheelhouse except during berthing and casting off and in locks and their forebays.